People may cough and wheeze, and they sometimes have fever or cough up flecks of blood.

 Sometimes an antifungal drug

 Because Aspergillus is present in many places in the environment, the fungus is difficult to avoid.
-Drugs used in the treatment of asthma, especially corticosteroids, are used to treat allergic bronchopulmonary aspergillosis (see table Drugs Used to Treat Asthma Drugs for Preventing and Treating Asthma Drugs allow most people with asthma to lead relatively normal lives.
-Most of the drugs used to treat an asthma attack can be used (often in lower doses) to prevent attacks.
-(See also Asthma... read more ).
+Drugs used in the treatment of asthma, especially corticosteroids, are used to treat allergic bronchopulmonary aspergillosis (see table Drugs Used to Treat Asthma Drugs Commonly Used to Treat Asthma ).

 Drugs (bronchodilators) may be used to open up the airways, making it easier to cough up mucus plugs and clear out the fungus.
 The corticosteroid prednisone, taken initially in high doses, and then over a long period of time in lower doses, may prevent progressive lung damage.
 Most specialists recommend oral corticosteroids.
 Inhaled corticosteroids have not been shown to work well for this condition.